Ai Accountant

 Step 5: Handle GST compliance carefully

-Flag entries where ITC is deferred, track them separately, only claim ITC after the invoice appears in 2B, and monitor amendments or credit notes that change prior deferrals.
+Flag entries where ITC is deferred.
+Track them separately in an ITC deferral register.
+Only claim ITC after the invoice appears in 2B and you have validated it through IMS.
+Monitor amendments or credit notes that change prior period deferrals.

 Step 6: Apply cut off and materiality thresholds

-Define thresholds for petty transactions, specify write off timelines such as 3 months for amounts under ₹5,000, and require approvals for any write off.
+Define thresholds for petty transactions.
+Specify write off timelines, for example 3 months for amounts under ₹5,000.
+Require documented approvals for any write off.
+This keeps your tracker clean and prevents immaterial items from clogging reconciliation.

 Step 7: Document everything for audit readiness

-File all proof, update the tracker weekly, create evidence packs for each provisional entry, keep version control, and draft reconciliations showing the path from provisional to final entries.
-For controls inspiration, see the strange case of vanishing invoices and this SME checklist to prepare financial statements for tax filing.
+File all proof.
+Update the tracker weekly.
+Create evidence packs for each provisional entry.
+Keep version control.
+Draft reconciliations showing the path from provisional to final entries.

 Reconciliation with GSTR-2B: solidifying ITC